If you’re considering Australia as a destination to continue your studies, here are some things to consider.

 If your university or educational provider has an international students office, it’s worthwhile reaching out to them as well for local Nepalese contacts or even with other Nepalese students at the institution.

 Sorting out your banking in Australia

 One of the things you’ll need to do is sort out your banking in Australia.
 The good news is this is likely to be a lot easier than you’d think.
-Once you arrive in Australia, you can open up an everyday bank account online with Westpac and transfer money straight away into your new account.
+Once you arrive in Australia, you can open an everyday bank account online with Westpac.

 Alternatively, you can open an account in of our one of our local branches.